geovedi/book-notes/2022/the-songs-of-the-cell.notes.md

   - Scientists are pushing boundaries by gene editing embryos and using cell transplantation for augmentation.
 - Purpose and Scope of the Book:
   - The book isn't a comprehensive history but focuses on how the concept of cells and cellular physiology impacted medicine, science, and culture.
-  - The author envisions a future where cellular manipulation leads to new forms and synthetic versions of cells and human parts.
+  - Mukherjee envisions a future where cellular manipulation leads to new forms and synthetic versions of cells and human parts.
 - Acknowledging Limitations and Gratitude:
-  - The author acknowledges that the story of cell biology is vast and interconnected with various fields.
+  - Mukherjee acknowledges that the story of cell biology is vast and interconnected with various fields.
   - The passage includes footnotes and endnotes to provide additional information.
-  - The author expresses gratitude to patients who participated in scientific endeavors and excitement for the emergence of cell biology in medicine.
+  - Mukherjee expresses gratitude to patients who participated in scientific endeavors and excitement for the emergence of cell biology in medicine.

 ## Introduction: "We Shall Always Return to the Cell"
 - Introduction
-  - The author, a cell biologist, reflects on their fascination with the world of cells and their role in both scientific and personal aspects of life.
+  - Mukherjee, a cell biologist, reflects on their fascination with the world of cells and their role in both scientific and personal aspects of life.
   - Describes writing during the Covid-19 pandemic, witnessing its impact on New York and the world.
 - Pandemic and Cells
   - Recounts the overwhelming effects of the pandemic on hospitals, cities, and countries.